noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ## links

 - [haproxy docs (start at configuration manaul and ctrl f it)](https://docs.haproxy.org/)
-  - hide that dumb ass sidebar taking up 80% of the real estate: `document.getElementById('sidebar').style.display = 'none' `
+  - hide the sidebar taking up 80% of the real estate: `document.getElementById('sidebar').style.display = 'none' `
   - a sorted list of links somewhere on that screen: likely where you want to be for exploration
 - [haproxy enterprise docs](https://www.haproxy.com/documentation/hapee/)
 - [haproxy community](https://www.haproxy.org/)